Doodihealz/ReforgerNPC/README.md

 - To apply a kit you type it as follows (Just an example): .enchant [itemlink] kitname.
 Simple and easy!
 - You may now also delete kits. .clearkit kitname.
 You can also get a fresh kit start by typing .clearkit all.
 This will ask for a confirmation but it wipes all existing kits.
 You are not able to name a kit "All" because of this feature.
 - Type .kitlist to list all current kits in your server.
 The table is in your Character database under the name custom_enchant_kits.
+- You can now toggle money cost for applying kits or not.
+Off by default.

 ### 🛠 Customization
 - Edit gold cost per item quality inside `Reforger.lua` (`QUALITY_COST` table).